wilsonte-umich/mdi-suite-template/shiny/shared/README.md

 be created within app folders also, to only be loaded with that specific app.
 However, whenever possible, it is desirable to abstract modules and types to be reusable in other apps.

+## Share code versioning

+Code components in the shared folder are, by definition, scoped to the suite of tools, so the relevant versioning is to create appropriate release tags for the tool suite repository that reflect the kinds of code changes you make in your shared components.
+Doing so will help people who want to use shared components from your tool suite when building their own apps.

+All apps within a tool suite are expected to have been adjusted for any changes made within the shared components.
+You may wish to advance the version of your apps to reflect this change, most likely as a patch.